Biological Semiconductors: Frontiers

-- Evidence of the solid state photo-CIDNP effect (via singlet and triplet states), ultra-fast electron transfer, and quantum coherence in photosynthesis.
+- Evidence of the solid state photo-CIDNP effect, singlet and triplet states, ultra-fast electron transfer, and quantum coherence in photosynthesis.

-- Evidence of the solid state photo-CIDNP effect (via singlet and triplet states) and ultra-fast electron transfer in flavoproteins.
+- Evidence of the solid state photo-CIDNP effect, singlet and triplet states and ultra-fast electron transfer in some flavoproteins.
 In addition there are widely explored scientific theories of cryptochrome (a flavoprotein) triggering a quantum mechanical effect during ‘magnetoreception’.

-Consideration is also given to other environments where singlet and triplet states, ultra-fast electron transfer, and quantum coherence can be found – including at higher temperatures.
 Manifestations of quantum coherence in different solid state systems include semiconductor confined systems, magnetic systems, crystals and superconductors.
-Ultrafast electron transfer and charge separation is possible in semiconductors A Ayzner 2015, S Gélinas 2014, and work is currently being undertaken on semiconductor spintronic devices operating at room temperature.
-(N Thanh Tu 2016).
+Ultrafast electron transfer and charge separation is possible in semiconductors A Ayzner 2015, S Gélinas 2014.

-When activated by light, it is theorised that cryptochromes undergo a redox cycle, in the course of which radical pairs are generated during photo-reduction as well as during light-independent re-oxidation.
+When activated by light, it is theorised that cryptochromes (implicated as the trigger of magnetoreception) undergo a redox cycle, in the course of which radical pairs are generated during photo-reduction as well as during light-independent re-oxidation.

-A well-studied precedent for magnetically sensitive radical pair chemistry is provided by the initial charge separation steps of bacterial photosynthetic energy conversion, which proceed via a series of radical ion pairs formed by sequential electron transfers along a chain of immobilized chlorophyll and quinone cofactors in a reaction center protein complex.
+The initial charge separation steps of bacterial photosynthetic energy conversion proceeds via a series of radical ion pairs formed by sequential electron transfers along a chain of immobilized chlorophyll and quinone cofactors in a reaction center protein complex.
 Provided subsequent forward electron transfer is blocked, the recombination of the primary radical pair responds to magnetic fields in excess of ≈1 mT.
 In unblocked reaction centers, spin correlation can be transferred along the electron transport chain from the primary to the secondary radical pair, whose lifetime is also magnetically sensitive.
 Similar effects occur in plant photosystems.
 C T Rogers 2008.